Security in Egypt

 • China: 30.17 points

-Scams: between cunning and crime
+Scams: between mischief and crime

 Security in Egypt

-Terrorism and Socio-Political Climate
+Terrorism and political-social climate

-And institutions have worked tirelessly to create a safe environment for tourists to travel to Egypt.
-This includes a significant deployment of resources and personnel in major tourist destinations, with the aim of promoting a climate of confidence and implementing preventive measures.
-Additionally, progress has also been made in national security strategies, with the advice and supervision of international specialists in the field.
+However, all this served to redouble the protection measures for tourists in the country.
+And the institutions have worked hard to make tourists feel that it is safe to travel to Egypt.
+In this sense, you will notice a great deployment of resources and personnel in the main tourist places, with the intention of offering a climate of trust and establishing preventive controls.
+In addition, progress has also been made in national security strategies, with the advice and supervision of international specialists in the field.

 Women in Egypt

-Women: Is it safe for them to travel to Egypt?
+Women: is it safe for them to travel to Egypt?

-Contact us and start planning a fascinating, enriching, and above all, safe experience.
+Contact us and start planning a fascinating, enriching and, above all, safe experience.